For the Korean BBQ Steak

 - Prepare the serving salad by tossing the oak leaf lettuce, thinly sliced pear and spring onion batons in 2 tsp each of rice wine vinegar and Yeo’s Pure Sesame Oil.

-- Arrange on a serving plate to put the cooked meat on and set aside until needed.
+- Arrange on a serving plate to put the cooked meat on and set aside.

 For the Grilled Yeon-Geun (Lotus Root)

 - Using a small pot, bring 3 cups of water and ½ cup vinegar to the boil.
 Place in sliced lotus root and cook for 3 mins to soften.

 - Refresh under cold water then drain.
 Set aside and allow them to cool until required for cooking on the BBQ.

 - Combine salt, coarse Korean pepper powder and sesame seeds and set aside.
 This is to sprinkle onto lotus root once cooked on the BBQ.

 For the Cucumber Kimchi (Oi Kimchi)